Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 # sudo if not root
 yum install MariaDB-server MariaDB-client
 ```
-Depending on your internet speed this might be a good tI'me to get a cup of coffee during the creation of this tutorial I had about 7 hundred packages to install as well as updates.
+Depending on your internet speed this might be a good time to get a cup of coffee during the creation of this tutorial I had about 7 hundred packages to install as well as updates.
 you will be prompted to accept the GPG key after the packages have been downloaded.
 Once all of that is installed we can move on to the rest of the development tools and libraries with the command:
 ```bash
 # sudo if not root